Spintronics meets density matrix renormalization group: Quantum spin torque driven nonclassical magnetization reversal and dynamical buildup of long-range entanglement: Introduction

-{\em Introduction}.---The conventional spin-transfer torque (STT) has been at the forefront of basic~\cite{Ralph2008} and applied~\cite{Locatelli2014} research in spintronics since the seminal theoretical predictions of Slonczewski~\cite{Slonczewski1996} and Berger~\cite{Berger1996}.
-Its key requirement is that spin-polarization of conduction electrons injected into a ferromagnetic metal (FM) must be {\em noncollinear} to FM magnetization, as illustrated in Fig.~\ref{fig:fig0}(b).
+The conventional spin-transfer torque (STT) has been at the forefront of basic~\cite{Ralph2008} and applied~\cite{Locatelli2014} research in spintronics since the seminal theoretical predictions of Slonczewski~\cite{Slonczewski1996} and Berger~\cite{Berger1996}.
+Its {\em key requirement} is that the spin-polarization of flowing conduction electrons injected into a ferromagnetic metal (FM) must be {\em noncollinear} to FM magnetization, as illustrated in Fig.~\ref{fig:fig0}(b).
 Thus, it came as a great surprise when current-driven magnetization dynamics was recently observed at ultralow $T \sim 1$ K temperatures~\cite{Zholud2017,Zhang2017} in spin valves FM-polarizer/normal-metal/FM-analyzer with {\em collinear} magnetizations.
 Although thermal fluctuations of magnetization can create the required noncollinearity in spin valves (or magnetic tunnel junctions) at room temperature~\cite{Zhang2017}, they are frozen at ultralow temperatures of the experiment in Ref.~\cite{Zholud2017}.
 Thus, the effect observed in Ref.~\cite{Zholud2017} was dubbed ``quantum STT''~\cite{Zhang2017} and believed to be dissociated from conventional STT.
+In fact, few earlier experiments~\cite{Balashov2008,Kim2016,Kim2019} have reported current-driven excitation of high energy magnons (with $\sim 1$ THz frequencies, which is orders of magnitude higher than typical $\sim 1$ GHz magnetization dynamics driven by conventional STT), suggesting that collinear [but antiparallel, as illustrated in Fig.~\ref{fig:fig0}(c)] spin-polarization of flowing conduction electrons and localized magnetic moments drives the dynamics of the latter which is, therefore, also apparently dissociated from conventional STT.